Ghuta: Independent Syria

 In 1965, the first small-scale state-owned farm collectives in Syria were established in the Ghouta, afterward spreading to other areas of the country.

 Eventually the irrigated agricultural area in the Damascus countryside reached a size of 370 km2.
 In the 1980s, urban growth from Damascus started replacing agricultural use with housing and industry, shrinking the green zone.

 Before the Syrian Civil War, the area was home to about two million people, but in 2017 the population was estimated to be about 400,000.

 Syrian Civil War

-During the civil unrest that began in Syria in March 2011, some eastern Ghouta residents joined the protests against Syrian president Bashar Al-Assad and joined the Syrian rebels, expelling Syrian government forces by November 2012.
+Since early in the civil war, civilians in Eastern Ghouta almost entirely sided with the opposition to Syria's government.
+During the civil unrest that began in Syria in March 2011, eastern Ghouta residents joined the protests against Syrian president Bashar al-Assad and joined the Syrian rebels, successfully expelling Syrian government forces by November 2012.
 In February 2013, Syrian rebels captured parts of the ring road on the edge of Damascus and entered the Jobar district of the capital city.
 Backed by Hezbollah, the Syrian Arab Army counterattacked and in May 2013 began a siege of Eastern Ghouta.